isaaclzh/GATK/README.md

 3. Upload your fastq files inside the fastq folder

-4. Change the number of chromosomes you wish to subsample inside the config.yml file (by default: chr1-22, X, Y) Snakemake runs on 12 cores per sample (by default).
+4. Change the number of chromosomes you wish to subsample inside the config.yml file (default: chr1-22, X, Y).
+Snakemake runs on 12 cores per sample (by default).
 Change the extension of fastq files inside the config.yml file (optional).
 Change the path of the reference folder to the location of your reference folder (optional).

 5. Do a dry run
 > snakemake -c 24 --config bed=no -np all